Improving the time to Release Products: Speeding Time to Market (TTM)

-Time to market (TTM) — What it is and why you should care
+What is Time to market and why you should care

-While the definition of time to market (TTM) can vary depending on the company and product complexity, for the purpose of this article we are going to define time to market as the period of time from when a product idea has general agreement and resources are committed to the project, to when the final product is built and out the door to a customer.
-There are many complex steps in between where something can go awry and make accurately predicting your time to market seem impossible.
+While the definition of time to market (TTM) can vary depending on the company and product complexity, for the purpose of this article we are going to define time to market as the period of time from when a product idea has general agreement and resources are committed to the project, to the time the final product ships to customers.

 Here are some additional reasons companies care about improving their time to market: